You May Also Like:

 - Rent growth and yield optimisation.
 Many regional markets now offer superior gross yields compared to inner-city counterparts while delivering vacancy stability.

-Data-Driven Sourcing and Predictive Analytics
+How Will Data-Driven Sourcing and Predictive Analytics Shape Property Investing?

-Decisions are made using advanced data and Artificial Intelligence (AI) created Analytics.
+Decisions are made using advanced data and artificial intelligence (AI) created analytics.

-Why it matters: Access to better data and predictive analytics has shifted competitive advantage to investors who know how to read and act on signals before prices reflect them.
-AI is being used as a tool for predictive financial modelling- but it comes at a risk.
+AI is being used as a tool for predictive financial modelling, but it comes at a risk.
 You must understand the sources behind the financials or risk the data being unreliable.

 What to watch in 2026: